How to Get A Nursing Degree If You Already Have a Bachelor's

 Leveraging your science degree to become a nurse puts you in a great position.
 If you already hold a science degree, such as a bachelor’s in biology, you might be ready to jump into your ABSN coursework sooner than someone who doesn’t hold a science degree.
 That’s not to say you won’t have to take any prerequisites, but you’ll be a step ahead.

-In addition to prerequisites, ABSN students are required to take additional support and signature courses that help provide you with a more holistic view of the nursing profession.
+In addition to prerequisites, some ABSN students may be required to take additional support and signature courses that help provide a more holistic view of the nursing profession.
 The support and signature courses can be taken before you start the nursing program.
-We would suggest all prereqs and support and signature courses be taken prior to getting enrolled in the nursing program for you to be able to only concentrate on the nursing courses once accepted.
+We suggest taking all prerequisites and support and signature courses prior to enrollment in the nursing program so you can concentrate on the nursing courses once accepted.

 What happens after I earn my BSN degree?

 Once you successfully complete the 53 credit hours and graduate earning your BSN degree, there is still one last step before you can work as a registered nurse.
-As with any nurse education program, you must pass the NCLEX exam, which can be taken any time after graduation.
-It is up to you to figure out how soon you want to take it, but know you have only three tries to pass the NCLEX each year, so you want to be as prepared as possible.
+You must pass the NCLEX exam, which can be taken any time after graduation.
+It is up to you to figure out how soon you want to take it but know you have only three tries to pass the NCLEX each year, so you want to be as prepared as possible.

 Madonna’s ABSN program has practice exams throughout its 16 months so you can be as prepared as possible to sit for the exam.